luiherch/luiherch/README.md

 - 👋 Hi, I’m @luiherch
-- 👀 I’m interested in machine learning, data engineering and web services.
+- 👀 I’m interested in data engineering, machine learning and videogame development
-- 🌱 I’m currently working as a Data Engineer
+- 🌱 I’m currently working as a Data Engineer at Apexgroup
-- 💞️ I’m looking to collaborate on any open source project
+- 💞️ I’m looking to collaborate on any open source project related to my interests
 - 📫 How to reach me hernandezchirlaque@gmail.com

 ### Languages: